-It is likely that when you think of redwood trees, it is coastal redwoods you imagine.
-Those are the tall ones, dotting the rugged northern California coastline, and a road trip to see them is a must-do.
+You can’t talk about California road trips without mentioning the giant sequoias.
+When you think of California’s giant redwood trees, you likely imagine coastal redwoods.
+Those are the tall ones dotting the rugged northern California coastline, and a road trip to see them is a must-do.
 But the giant sequoias are no slouches themselves!
-Valerie Stimac of Valerie & Valise notes that “Giant Sequoias, or Giant Redwoods, are only known to exist in 75 specific groves on the Western slopes of the Sierra Nevadas between the elevations of 5,000 and 8,000 feet.
-What makes Giant Redwoods unique is that they grow incredibly large around their base—while Coastal Redwoods are typically measured in height, Giants are measured in girth.”
+Valerie Stimac of Valerie & Valise notes that the giant sequoias you’ll see on this road trip are only known to exist in 75 specific groves, along the western slopes of the Sierra Nevadas.
+What makes these giants unique is that they grow incredibly large around their bases, which differentiates them from coastal redwoods, which are typically measured in height.

-Stimac’s journey from San Francisco spans 900 miles, and it will take you to the Discovery Tree, “the first Redwood noted by naturalists in the 1850s, which was felled and now serves as a scenic—monstrous—stump you can climb on.”
-You’ll also get see a sunset in the famed Yosemite Valley, so have your camera charged and ready to capture the magic as Ansel Adams once saw it.
-And speaking of vacation photos, you’ll love these 17 amazing snapshots from road trips across America.
+This specific journey north from San Francisco spans 900 miles, and it will take you to the Discovery Tree, the first redwood noted by naturalists in the 1850s, and should the weather permit, give you a sunset in the famed Yosemite Valley.
+Have your camera charged and ready to capture the magic of this road trip destination as Ansel Adams once saw it.
+And speaking of vacation photos, you’ll love these amazing snapshots from road trips across America.

-No one can argue that Yellowstone isn’t the glittering diamond on Wyoming’s finger, but as Cheyenne Tourism acknowledges, “one need not drive all the way to Yellowstone to get a taste of the diverse geology and paleontology of this amazing state; the southeast corner of Wyoming tells the Earth’s history in its stones and artifacts.”
+No one can argue that Yellowstone isn’t the glittering diamond on Wyoming’s finger, but as Cheyenne Tourism acknowledges, you don’t need to drive all the way to Yellowstone to see diverse geology and paleontology—”the southeast corner of Wyoming also tells the Earth’s history in its stones and artifacts.”
 The first stop on this five-hour round-trip road trip is Vedauwoo, a collection of otherworldly rock formations that are a dream to climb and include some 1.4-billion-year-old granite.
-Next, you’ll be in awe of the fossils at the free-to-enter University of Wyoming Geological Museum and gasp at the views as you wind through the Snowy Range on Highway 130.
+Next, you’ll be in awe of the fossils at the free-to-enter University of Wyoming Geological Museum, and gasp at the views as you wind through the Snowy Range on Highway 130.

 Oklahoma Pioneer Woman road trip